saitaiky/notebook/docs/docs/cloud-computing/aws/compute/elastic-beanstalk.md

 - Security Groups: Specifies what network traffic is allowed in and out of the application.
 - Host Manager: The host manager is a service on each compute node that monitors the node for performance issues.

-### Auto Scaling group default alarms
+### 2 default alarms in ASG

-The Auto Scaling group in your Elastic Beanstalk environment uses two Amazon CloudWatch alarms to trigger scaling operations.
-The default triggers scale when the average outbound network traffic from each instance is higher than 6 MB or lower than 2 MB over a period of five minutes.
+The Auto Scaling group in your Elastic Beanstalk environment uses **two Amazon CloudWatch alarms** to trigger scaling operations.
+The default triggers scale when..
+- the average outbound network traffic from each instance is higher than 6 MB
+- or lower than 2 MB over a period of five minutes.

 ## Workflow of Elastic Beanstalk.